There are several types of cloth nappies.

 Biodegradable disposable nappies

-Comparing cost and convenience of nappies
+Comparing cost, time, convenience and performance of nappies

 If you’re wondering about which type of nappy to use, you might want to think about some of the following issues.

-Costs With cloth nappies, washing and drying costs depend on:
+With cloth nappies, washing and drying costs depend on:

 - what type of washing machine you use